Breadcrumb

 Care allowance

-The care allowance is granted to an insured person for the period of release from work due to the necessity to take personal care of a family member.
+The care allowance is granted to a insured person for the period of release from work due to the necessity to take personal care of a family member.

-The insured person receives care allowance when he/she takes personal care of:
+The insured person receives the care allowance when he or she takes personal care of:

 • a healthy child under 8 years of age if:

-• he institution (nursery, kindergarten, school or children’s club), attended by the child, has been unexpectedly closed,
+• the institution (nursery, kindergarten, school or children’s club), attended by the child, has been unexpectedly closed,

-• one of the spouses or parents of a child who is constantly taking care thereof is not able to take care of the child because of sickness, childbirth or hospitalisation,
+• one of the spouses or parents of a child who is constantly taking care of him or her is not able to take care of the child because of sickness, childbirth or hospitalisation,

 • a day carer or nanny, with whom parents have concluded an activation agreement, falls ill,

-• a child with disabilities (who has a certificate of severe degree of disability or a certificate of disability together with the indication of: the need for permanent or longterm care or assistance of another person in connection with a significantly limited ability of independent existence and the need for permanent participation of the child’s carer in the process of his/her treatment, rehabilitation and education on a daily basis), who is under 18 years of age, when one of the spouses or parents of the child who constantly cares for him/her is not able to provide care due to sickness, childbirth or hospitalisation,
+• a child with disabilities (who has a certificate of severe degree of disability or a certificate of disability together with the indication of: the need for permanent or long-term care or assistance of another person in connection with a significantly limited ability of independent existence and the need for permanent participation of the child’s carer in the process of his or her treatment, rehabilitation and education on a daily basis), who is under 18 years of age, when one of the spouses or parents of the child who constantly cares for him or her is not able to provide care due to sickness, childbirth or hospitalisation,

 • a sick child with a disability who is under 18 years old,